WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ## Instruction set extension

-In this section we give an informal overview and explanations of the proposed instruction set extension.
-In Section [Specification changes](#specification-changes) we give an overview of the validation and execution rules as well as changes to the binary format.
+Here we give an informal account of the proposed instruction set extension.
+In the [specification changes](#specification-changes) we give a more formal account of the validation rules and changes to the binary format.

+For simplicity we ignore subtyping in this section, but in the [specification changes](#specification-changes) we take full account of subtyping.

 The proposal adds a new reference type for continuations.